gpogoncheff/rep_align/README.md

 ## Hypothesis

 **A quick backround before the hypothesis**: The ventral stream is a processing pathway in the human visual cortex theorized to play a particularly important role in visual object recognition.
 Neurons in higher-order cortical areas in this processing pathway are thought to encode information relevant to shape, texture, object parts, faces, and plenty more.
-Although plenty of these neurons are thought to exhibit mixed selectivity (e.g., are polysemantic, responding to unrelated concepts), some suggest (such as in [here for example](https://www.jneurosci.org/content/43/10/1731)) that these neurons encode semantically meaningful information.
+Although plenty of these neurons are thought to exhibit mixed selectivity (e.g., are polysemantic, responding to unrelated concepts), some suggest (such as in [here for example](https://www.jneurosci.org/content/43/10/1731)) that there are many neurons that encode semantically meaningful (i.e., interpretable) information.

 **Hypothesis**: By fine-tuning an image model to predict neural activity in high-order areas of the ventral stream, the image model will learn to encode features that tend to be more interpretable (semantically more meaningful).